-Online OE Events - Autumn 2020
+Online OE Events 2022

-Professor Jacob Howland - Plato's Critique of Scientific Politics
+Plato's Critique of 'Scientific' Politics

-John Kampfner - Why The Germans Do It Better
+Why The Germans Do It Better

-Journalist and broadcaster John Kampfner talks about his recently published bestseller 'Why The Germans Do It Better: Notes from a Grown-Up Country.'
-In the book, he charts the journey which Germany has taken since 1945, focusing on political institutions, the economy, culture, society and identity.
+Journalist and broadcaster John Kampfner talks about his recently published bestseller, Why The Germans Do It Better: Notes from a Grown-Up Country, which charts the journey that Germany has taken since 1945, focusing on political institutions, the economy, culture, society and identity.